RhetTbull/add_photo_locations_from_google_history/README.md

 To run with osxphotos to add missing location info in exported photos, use this as a parameter to `--post-function`.
 You'll need to pass the path to your Google location history in the environment variable `OSXPHOTOS_LOCATION_HISTORY`:

 `OSXPHOTOS_LOCATION_HISTORY="/path/to/Location History.json" osxphotos export /path/to/export -V --post-function add_photo_locations_from_google_history.py::add_location_to_photo_osxphotos`

+## Caveat

+This script can modify photos in your Photos library.
+Use with caution.
+No warranty is implied or provided.

+The geolocation data from Google Takout will only be valid if you were the one that took the photos.
+If you have photos that someone else took in your library, the data may be invalid.
+The script will skip photos in shared albums.